syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 Dim sourceDocument As New WordDocument("sourceFile.docx") 'Open the destination document.
-Dim destinationDocument As New WordDocument("DestinationFile.docx") 'Import the contents and styles of source document at the end of destination document. destinationDocument.ImportContent(sourceDocument, True) 'Save the destination document. destinationDocument.Save(outputFileName, FormatType.Docx)
+Dim destinationDocument As New WordDocument("DestinationFile.docx") 'Import the contents and styles of the source document at the end of the destination document. destinationDocument.ImportContent(sourceDocument, True) 'Save the destination document. destinationDocument.Save(outputFileName, FormatType.Docx)